anywhichway/reasondb/static/markdown/tutorials/joqular.md

-JOQULAR provides a simple declaritive way to match JSON objects during query processes.
+`JOQULAR` provides a simple declaritive way to match JSON objects during query processes.
 It is based heavily on the MongoDB pattern matching approach but adds support for inline tests and simple extension.

-In the context of ReasonDB, JOQULAR provides built-in 56 predicates, almost infinite possibilities with inline tests, and and can be extended with new `$` predicates in as little as one line of code.
+In the context of `ReasonDB`, `JOQULAR` provides built-in 56 predicates, almost infinite possibilities with inline tests, and and can be extended with new `$` predicates in as little as one line of code.

 The predicates can be broken down into a number of categories including <a href="#comparison-operators">comparisons</a> like `$lt`, <a href="#set-and-array-operators">set and array operations</a> like `$includes`, <a href="#type-tests">type tests</a> like `$isSSN`, <a href="#text-search-tests">text search tests</a>, and <a href="#logical-operators">logical operators</a> like `$and`.
 You can also use <a href="#inline-tests">inline tests</a> and <a href="#custom-predicates">custom predicates</a>.

-The basic use of JOQULAR is best shown with an example.
+The basic use of `JOQULAR` is best shown with an example.
 The pattern `{age:{$gte: 21}}` will match `{name: "joe", age: 22}` and `{name: "mary", age: 21}` but not `{name: "mark", age:19}`.

 In some cases, predicates can take multiple arguments.
 When this happens, an array shoul dbe used to express the arguments.
 See `$between` and `$matches` for an example.